-Department OLLED IN HARD COPY FORMAT Doc ld: SER Date of This Issue// Date of Next Review:// Page 65 of 73
+Department THIS DOCUMENT IS UNCONTR OLLED IN HARD COPY FORMAT Doc Id: SER Date of This Issue// Date of Next Review:// Page 65 of 73

 Flume Calibration

 To confirm flume is level, use a long enough level to span the support brackets of the flume length wise, and across the width at the inlet, and the outlet.
 Check level regardless of absent flow.